ErisVentures/optyx-blog/content/posts/2019-10-15-pricing-details.md

 image: ../assets/pricing-table.png
 ---

 As we begin to move out of beta, pricing details are finally here!
-We're committed to providing a free tier for enthusiasts, an unlimited trial experience for professionals, and rejecting monthly subscription models.
+We're excited to provide a free tier for enthusiasts, an unlimited trial experience for professionals, and reject monthly subscription models for Optyx v1.
 You don't provide a credit card until you're _confident_ Optyx works for _YOU_!

 To that end, Optyx will be available in three editions: